Analysis | Trea Turner isn’t surprised by his home run surge. But he does think he’s been a bit lucky.

 There is some truth to his luck theory.
 Turner’s home run-to-flyball rate is 27 percent, according to FanGraphs, meaning a quarter of his flyballs are leaving the park.
 His average from 2018 to 2020, when his power picked up, was 13 percent.
 And since most of his underlying numbers — barrel rate, average exit velocity, expected slugging percentage — are the same as in 2020, it’s fair to expect at least a bit of regression in how many flyballs clear the fence.
 But that doesn’t necessarily mean his results will dip.

-“Let’s say there is some luck with a few balls that have gone out, it still shows me that my swing is in the right place,” Turner explained, adding that he feels even more power than usual while pulling the ball. “ … The adjustment I’ve made the last two years is backing the ball up, letting it get deeper [in the zone before contact], and using the whole field, being able to hit for power to the whole field.
-And I feel like I’m trying to do that the same way, but have pulled the ball for power in the process, which is good.
+“Let’s say there is some luck with a few balls that have gone out; it still shows me that my swing is in the right place,” Turner explained, adding that he feels even more power than usual while pulling the ball. “ … The adjustment I’ve made the last two years is backing the ball up, letting it get deeper [in the zone before contact] and using the whole field, being able to hit for power to the whole field.
+And I feel like I’m trying to do that the same way but have pulled the ball for power in the process, which is good.
 These are all good signs.”

 “I view Trea as a candidate for MVP.
-He’s that kind of player,” said Manager Dave Martinez on Tuesday.
-“He’s doing well and he’s given us every opportunity to win a game.”
+He’s that kind of player,” Manager Dave Martinez said Tuesday.
+“He’s doing well, and he’s given us every opportunity to win a game.”

 That goes beyond his ability to hit home runs.
 Through 166 plate appearances, Turner has a .325 batting average, a .367 on-base percentage and a .571 slugging percentage.
-He’s been a more consistent shortstop, save his throwing error in a 6-3 loss to the Chicago Cubs on Tuesday night.
+He has been a more consistent shortstop, save his throwing error in a 6-3 loss to the Chicago Cubs on Tuesday night.
 His hard-hit percentage has taken a significant leap from 2020, though it is early.
-He’s done this while most of the lineup is struggling in scoring opportunities.
+He has done this while most of the lineup is struggling in scoring opportunities.
 Turner’s main critiques are that he is striking out too much and not walking enough.

-But that he’s already nine homers shy of his career-high, and got there on May 17, feels notable.
+But that he’s already nine homers shy of his career high — and got there May 17 — feels notable.
 Or it feels notable for everybody but Turner, who is generally allergic to self-praise.
 As he pointed out, nine of his 10 homers have been pulled to the left of straightaway center.
 That is a slight deviation from last summer, when he spread his power around.
 The main takeaway, though, is that consistent power may be here to stay.

 After he returned from a broken right index finger in 2019, Turner hit 17 homers in 554 plate appearances (once every 32.6 times he stepped into the batter’s box).
 In 2020, which was shortened to 60 games by the coronavirus pandemic, he smacked 12 homers in 259 plate appearances (once every 21.6).
 And now, 38 games into this year, he has 10 in 166 plate appearances (once every 16.6).

 The samples get progressively smaller.
-If he stays healthy, and plays his first full season since 2018, that rate should drop and make him an all-around player with impressive pop, not quite a top power hitter.
+If he stays healthy and plays his first full season since 2018, that rate should drop and make him an all-around player with impressive pop, not quite a top power hitter.
 Turner believes that, in the coming weeks, he will punch more doubles, maybe more triples and fewer homers.
 He is set on not sacrificing contact to go deep.

 “Maybe for someone with real power, someone who hits 40 or 50, then they’d sell out a bit,” Turner said.
 “But for me …”